 State Authority to Operate

-State licensing agencies, higher education commissions, and other bureaus for private postsecondary education grant institutions to operate in their states.
+State licensing agencies, higher education commissions, and other bureaus for private postsecondary education grant institutions the authority to operate in their states.
 ACICS cooperates with the states by considering for accreditation only those institutions which are licensed by the states.
 ACICS also keeps the states informed of accreditation activities affecting the institutions in their states.

 Federal Eligibility for Student Financial Aid